 Specific exemptions apply to allow the retention and use of PII for the purposes of research.
+Exemptions are also available under the DPA for crime, law and public protection, and finance, management and negotiations.

-All exemptions are limited in scope and most apply only on a case-by-case basis.
+All exemptions are limited in scope and most apply only on a caseby-case basis.